Two Crossings of the Katy Railway

 T&BV and the Katy on the south side of

 Hillsboro.
-The photo shows the Katy bridge, which still exists, with Rogers' camera facing
+The photo shows the Katy bridge with Rogers' camera facing

 north from a location southwest of the bridge.
 Note rooftops, utility poles and